 PET scan has a sensitivity of 80% and specificity of 88%, which is higher than CT but not sufficient to stage lung cancer on its own.
 Therefore, the ACCP recommends that, except for group A disease, a positive PET does not obviate the need for lymph node sampling.

 After CT and PET scans, the next step is to obtain tissue or pathologic confirmation of malignancy, confirm staging, and histological differentiation of cancer.
-One of the following procedures achieve this.
+One of the following procedures achieves this.

 This is a bronchoscopic technique in which a miniature convex ultrasound of 7.5 MHZ is attached to the tip of the bronchoscope.
 It provides direct visualization of structures in the mediastinum or lung parenchyma through the bronchial wall.
 A biopsy is performed in real time.
 It mainly is used to sample the mediastinal and hilar lymph nodes.
 The image can be frozen and measured, and there is also Doppler available to identify blood vessels.
 It is the procedure of choice for this purpose.
 CP-EBUS is also the procedure of choice postinduction chemotherapy before surgery to confirm complete remission.
 CP-EBUS can be used to sample upper and lower paratracheal nodes as well as stations 10, 11 and 12.
 Stations 3, 5, and 6 are not accessible via CP-EBUS.